 A pH test measures the acid/alkaline level of your soil.
 In the pH scale, 7.0 is considered neutral; lower numbers indicate acid soil, while higher numbers indicate that the soil is alkaline.
 Most plants prefer a pH of 6.8. pH levels influence nutrient availability, with most nutrients being available to plants when the pH is in this range (6.8-7.0).
 If a soil is too alkaline or too acid, certain nutrients may be limited.
 To change soil pH to the desirable range, you will either add lime if the soil is too acid or sulfur if the soil is too alkaline.
 With your pH test result, we will let you know what amount of lime or sulfur is needed if any.

-Soil samples for nutrient analysis may be brought to the CCE-Chemung Horticulture office along with the appropriate form and fee, and we will send them to the Agro-One Soils Laboratory in Ithaca for testing.
+Soil samples are sent to the Agro-One Soils Laboratory in Ithaca for testing.
 Copies of the test results are returned to the individual and to CCE-Chemung about one week later, and you can contact us if necessary for assistance in interpreting your results.

 This test provides recommendations for establishment and maintenance of home lawns and gardens, commercial turf, commercial vegetables, commercial fruit, and field crops (pasture, hay, annual crops).
 Measures pH (in water), phosphorous, potassium, calcium, magnesium and micro nutrients including organic matter.
 Samples are sent to Agro-One Lab located at 730 Warren Rd., Ithaca.
 Expect at least one week for test results to be returned.